ddakebono/karren-sama/README.md

         I will be compiling a SQL script to build it's database once I get this branch good and stable, maybe Maven at the same time.
     After this point the bot should be operational.

-This branch of the bot is hardly working, it will run, it will try to do things, then it will prolly have an error and die.

 Working:

-    Now playing - Sorta
+    Now playing - WORKING!
     User interaction system(New) - Operational with some changes needed.
-    SQL interaction - Plagued by numerous issues.
+    SQL interaction - Plagued by some issues.
     User away/return tracking - Working as intended(I think)

 Dependencies(2lazy4maven):